 How Does The Protein My Pet Eats Affect Its Kidneys?

 First, absorbed protein increases blood pressure within the tiny capillaries that form your pet’s kidney filtering unites (the glomeruli ).
 Because this increased pressure causes more blood to be converted into urine through each glomerulus, it is called hyperfiltration.
 Hyperfiltration is thought to be damaging to kidneys and one cause of protein leakage into the urine (proteinuria).
-Early in kidney disease, lower dietary protein levels may keep that pressure in check.
+Early in kidney disease, lower dietary protein levels might keep that pressure in check.
 But as CKD progresses, your veterinarian might prescribe medications such as ACE inhibitors and/or ARBs to reduce kidney blood pressure and hyperfiltration even more.

 The second thing that high dietary protein does is release more metabolic wastes into your pet’s blood stream as protein components are broken down.
 It is the kidney’s job to filter out those waste products from your pet’s blood stream and deposit them in its urine.
 Failing kidneys are not good at doing that; so these toxic waste products build up in your pet’s system.
 But I do not want you to view protein as your pet’s enemy.
 An adequate amount of protein is essential in your dog or cat’s diet to replenish the amino acid building blocks of its body.
 Through the early 1980s, human nephrologists believed that truly low protein diets would slow the progress of kidney disease in their patients.
-But in the late 1980s, NIH began to fund studies to see if that was really the case. (ref) They were called the Modification of Diet in Renal Disease (MDRD) studies.
-When the results were finally published in 1994, they had found that there was, perhaps, a slight benefit to the patients eating the low protein diet in the early stages of CRF (ref1, ref2) But in the later stages of the disease, patients on truly low protein diet often seem to do worse.
-Today, we know that older folks may need even higher amounts of protein in their diets than they did when they were younger. (read here) The results of the MDRD studies caused a lot of grumbling in the ranks.
-Some physicians agree, (ref), some do not. (ref1, ref2, ref3, ref4)
+But in the late 1980s, NIH began to fund studies to see if that was really the case. ( read here ) They were called the Modification of Diet in Renal Disease (MDRD) studies. (read here) When the results were finally published in 1994, they had found that there was, perhaps, a slight benefit to the patients eating the lower protein diet in the early stages of CRF ( read here & here ) But in the later stages of the disease, patients on truly low protein diet often did worse than those that ate more protein.
+Today, we know that older folks may need even higher amounts of protein in their diets than they did when they were younger. (read here) The results of the MDRD studies caused a lot of grumbling in the nephrologist physician ranks.
+Some agreed, some still don’t.

 Is Lowering My Pet’s Phosphorus Intake A Good Idea?

-Phosphorus does not float freely in your pet’s body or blood.
-It is combined with other elements to form phosphates (PO4).
-Most of it (~85%) resides in your pet’s bones where it is linked to calcium in the form of hydroxyapatite.
+4 ).
+Most of the phosphate (~85%) resides in your pet’s bones where it is linked to calcium in the form of hydroxyapatite.
 Phosphorus is the second most abundant mineral in your pet’s body (calcium at 1-2% is the most abundant).
-Much smaller amounts of phosphorus occur within all cells of your pet’s body where they are linked to other compounds that are important in maintaining cell structure (phospholipids) and energy production (eg ATP).
+Much smaller amounts of phosphorus are found within all cells of your pet’s body where they are linked to other compounds that are important in maintaining cell structure (phospholipids) and energy production (eg ATP).
 When laboratories report the amount of phosphorus (P ) in your pet’s blood, they report it in its pure, uncombined form – not as it actually exists in your pet’s body.
 Many use the terms phosphorus and phosphate interchangeably.

 In 1991, the same Georgia group that did the protein studies in dogs designed an experiment to test the effects of a low-phosphorus diet on kidney failure.
 Some of the dogs were feed a ~17% protein diet with a standard phosphorus content and the others the same diet with a 70% lower phosphorus content.
 At the end of 24 months, 75% of the dogs on the low phosphorus diet still survived; but only 33% of those receiving the higher phosphorus level diet were still alive.
 You can read that article here, or in a second publication which I believe describes the same study here.